open-component-model/ocm-spec/doc/specification/formats/types.md

 - [Normalization Types](#normalization-types)

-  To calculate signatures, digests must be calculated for artefact content.
+  To calculate signatures, digests must be calculated for artifact content.

 ## Repository Types